Maejor: Early life

-Maejor was born Brandon Green on July 23, 1988.
-He graduated from the University of Michigan, Ann Arbor in 2008.
-Immediately after graduation, he moved to Atlanta and joined Ne-Yo's production team Compound Entertainment.
+Career

 Maejor released his first mixtape Upside Down, which features appearances from Keri Hilson, Trey Songz, Drake and T-Pain.
 He also lent his vocal and production skills on the official remix of Ciara's "Ride", with André 3000 and Ludacris.

-Maejor received his first gold plaque for his production on Bun B's 2005 album Trill, while still attending the University of Michigan in Ann Arbor.
-In 2010, Maejor was nominated for a Grammy Award, for his work on Trey Songz's album Passion, Pain & Pleasure, and again in 2011, for Monica's album Still Standing.
+Maejor first major production was Bun B's 2005 album Trill, released during his attendance at the University of Michigan in Ann Arbor.
+The album yielded his first gold certification by the Recording Industry Association of America (RIAA).
+In 2010, Maejor was nominated for a Grammy Award, for his work on Trey Songz's album Passion, Pain & Pleasure, and once more in 2011, for Monica's Still Standing.
 In 2012, Maejor produced two songs on Justin Bieber's album Believe as well as the single "Say Somethin" by Austin Mahone.

-Maejor's single "Lights Down Low" was used as the official soundtrack in the NBA Playoffs for the Boston Celtics.
+Maejor's 2012 single "Lights Down Low" was used as the official soundtrack in the NBA Playoffs for the Boston Celtics.
 He also produced the national campaign commercial for Pepsi in 2010 and 2013.
 He teamed with Justin Bieber again in 2013, co-producing his single "Heartbreaker".
-In 2013, Maejor also released a single titled "Lolly", featuring Juicy J. "Lolly" which peaked at number 19 on the US Billboard Hot 100 chart.
-He continues to produce and write for the top artists in the industry including three songs and Grammy nominations on Justin Bieber's number-one album Purpose.
+In 2013, Maejor also released the single "Lolly", featuring Juicy J, which peaked at number 19 on the US Billboard Hot 100 chart.
+He co-wrote and produced three songs on Justin Bieber's 2015 Grammy Award-nominated album Purpose.

-In 2017 Maejor co-wrote and performed in Vai Malandra which was officially released worldwide to online retailers and streaming services on December 18, 2017.
+Maejor co-performed and co-wrote the 2017 single "Vai Malandra" alongside Anitta and Zaac, which released on December 18 of that year.
 "Vai Malandra" received more than 1 million plays on Spotify on its first day of release and broke the record for the most streams received in a day in Brazil – held previously by Taylor Swift's "Look What You Made Me Do".
 On its second day of release, the song was played more than 2 million times, surpassing the record for the most streamed song in a day in Brazil.
 Due to the amount of streams received on its first days of release, the song debuted on the Global Top 50 chart in Spotify and became the first song in Portuguese to hit the Top 20 on that chart on December 20, 2017.

+AREA21 and EDM collaborations

+In 2016, Maejor co-founded the EDM duo AREA21 with Dutch DJ Martin Garrix.
+Maejor provided vocals, songwriting, and co-production on singles such as "Spaceships", "We Did It", "Glad You Came", and "La La La".
+Their debut album Greatest Hits Vol. 1 was released in 2021 alongside an animated visual series.
+He performs on stage with Martin Garrix occasionally most recent in India in 2025.

+Sound projects and global collaborations

+Inner World (2020)

+Maejor was a contributor to Inner World, the debut music album by the 14th Dalai Lama, released in July 2020.
+The album debuted at number one on the Billboard New Age chart and combined spiritual teachings with ambient instrumentation.